 You must also wear a face mask when you are on public transport, or when you are outdoors in an area where you are unable to stay further than 1.5m away from others (like walkways, public transport stations, outdoor markets).

 From 12:00am on 5 October 2020 face shields and bandanas were determined to be no longer acceptable as adequate face coverings.
 Victorians need to move to only wearing fitted face masks which cover both the nose and mouth as a result.

 Please visit the Department of Health and Human Services website for detailed information on face mask rules and exceptions.

 Visit our Current COVID-19 Restrictions page for more information on what restrictions apply in Moreland.

 What this means

-A face covering needs to cover both your nose and mouth.
-It could be a face mask, shield, cloth, bandana or scarf.
-Find a guide on how to make your own cloth mask here.
+Your face mask needs to be fitted and cover both the nose and mouth.
+You can find a guide on how to make your own cloth mask on the DHHS website.
 You can also watch this helpful video on how to wear your mask.

 Some exceptions apply, such as infants and children under the age of 12.